Linux OS Install!

 They can later get their Windows OS back, because MS has code, including the license marriage but evidently more than that, embedded in chips that cannot be removed and are not accessible by any end–user.
 It is in there, and for the life of that unit, and cannot be altered or erased by an end–user.
 What that means is it's not technically yours; you're just a user & payer.

 The only way to avoid this is to buy separate, clean components, that have never been inside any Big Tech Lab, or purchased wholesale by a retailer that modifies them via a COEM.
 Build your own system with all factory raw components; that is, with no installed OS.
-Just buy a bare–bone Mini PC, and then buy the RAM & M.2 sticks from Crucial.
+Just buy a barebone Mini PC, and then buy the RAM & M.2 sticks from Crucial.
 Snap them in, then install your preferred Linux OS.

 Therefore, it makes more business sense to simply write code into the chips, which will make another OS "glitch" or just not function optimally (covertly; again, plausible deniability), thus frustrating the end–user until they surrender and reinstall Windows.
 MS heavily influences motherboard components, especially of the smaller producers, and that would be any who are Not Intel!
 Intel does not bend to the will of MS because they sell components to others beside MS for their personal & business market (i.e. a massive Server market).
+So MS had to pressure upstarts like Nvidia & AMD.

 This is not conspiratorialism; this is capitalism!
-Logic thus dictates that there will be (and there are) many odd glitches reported; it's mostly hardware but Big Tech Trolls are there (as follow up) to blame FOSS software; anytime Open Source anything is trying to marry itself to any Big Tech it's always an unwanted wedding when the poor try to marry into the rich!
+Logic thus dictates that there will be (and there are) many odd glitches reported; it's mostly hardware but Big Tech Trolls are there (as follow up) to blame FOSS software; anytime Open Source anything is trying to marry itself to any Big Tech; it's always an unwanted wedding when the poor try to marry into the rich!

 Still, all this does not mean that only a Linux/Windows dual–boot system has problems, it just means that the vast majority of units with big problems or just little glitches; that is their situation: Coincidence?
 Doubtful!
 Therefore, I do not recommend it, unless you're a tech, and if you cannot resolve conflicts easily you're not.
-Corporate techs have had decades to write some complex glitch–code; it seems to rotate so that it's not the same issue, year by year, or the same components.
+Corporate techs have had decades to write some complex glitch code; it seems to rotate so that it's not the same issue, year by year, or the same components.

-For awhile is was at the bootloader (grub) stage, where problems would arise, but also with BT & WiFi conflicts, and non–Intel graphics cards like AMD, Nvidia, and so on: Integrated peripherals!
+For awhile is was at the bootloader (grub) stage, where problems would arise, but also with BT & WiFi conflicts, and non–Intel graphics cards like AMD, Nvidia, and so on: non–integrated peripherals!
 This is because there's more going on than a simple Drive partition, where a unit boots and everything works, just because it's on a separate partition and format; different EFI system partitions can create driver conflicts.

 There is a little computer inside the big computer that runs the whole computer; ask most what that is and they cannot answer.
 The BIOS is basically an OS for the OS; it's on a chip that is not any part of the Main Drive, and not seen anywhere by/in the OS.
 It resides on its own fixed flash drive.
 Damage the BIOS data and if you're not a tech you've got a brick!
 That's when it's brought to the Tech Geeks!
 But just know; I do not mess with BIOS code except for a necessary update.